 E-cigarettes are built around a special heating system called an atomizer.
 This is a small cartridge that contains a cotton wick and a coil made of a conductive alloy.
 The vaporizer quickly heats the coil by running a charge through it, and the cotton wick draws e-liquid (also known as vape juice) towards the coil with capillary action, vaporizing it instantly.

-There has long been health concerns surrounding atomizers with some concerned that when the coils are reach high temperatures they may release heavy metals into the user’s lungs.
+There have long been health concerns surrounding atomizers with some concerned that when the coils reach high temperatures they may release heavy metals into the user’s lungs.

-Whether you vape or not, you’ll be familiar with the sugary clouds of vapor the devices produce.
+Whether you vape or not, you’ll be familiar with the sugary clouds of vapour the devices produce.
 The vape industry has formulated every conceivable flavour, from menthol to cheesecake.

 E-cigarettes have long been marketed as an alternative to traditional cigarettes, allowing smokers to gradually quit by switching to a less-harmful way of taking nicotine.
 The idea is that as you vape nicotine, you move away from the tars and carcinogens associated with smoking and then gradually reduce the nicotine concentration until you can fully quit.

-The New England Journal of Medicine found in a study of the vape crisis that many of those hospitalised admitted to using THC infused vape products.
-This may be a point of concern for CBD users, as THC is a sister-cannabinoid of the chemical.
-However, the study found that the risk in the THC products doesn’t come from the cannabinoid but from the particular thickening agent used, vitamin E acetate.
-This agent is used to reduce the concentration of THC needed in e-liquid and thus increase manufacturer’s profit margins.
+The New England Journal of Medicine found in a study of the vape crisis that many of those hospitalised admitted to using THC-infused vape products.
+This may be a point of concern for CBD users, as THC is a sister cannabinoid of the chemical.
+However, the study found that the risk in the THC products don’t come from the cannabinoid but from the particular thickening agent used, vitamin E acetate.
+This agent is used to reduce the concentration of THC needed in e-liquid and thus increase the manufacturer’s profit margins.

 What Does This Mean For CBD Vapers?

 There is another option for those who aren’t willing to give up vaping altogether.
-Dry herb vaporizers are similar to e-cigarettes in a lot of ways.
-However they are distinct in how, and what they heat.
+Dry herb vaporizers are similar to e-cigarettes in a lot of ways, however, they are distinct in what they heat and how they do it.
 Dry herb vapes work directly on dried CBD hemp and their heating systems are often ceramic heating elements, which have a proven track record of safety.
 The hemp doesn’t contain anything other than CBD, water, and other trace cannabinoids.
 It’s totally non-psychoactive.
 The vapes work in a similar manner to e-cigarettes, albeit with a short delay before they reach vaping temperature.

 However, finding dried CBD hemp in the UK can be a bit tricky.
 Buying and Selling dried hemp flowers (the part of the hemp plant that contains CBD) is illegal in the UK and many parts of Europe.
 While it may not produce any of the psychoactive effects that marijuana does, the THC content in hemp plants can sometimes be over the 0.2% limit.